hellocosmos/mitre-attck-suricata-automation/README.md

+- The implementation of this code is freely available for use.
+If you wish to use it commercially, consultation with the author is required.
+When distributing, you must specify the author and license.
+- author : hellocosmos@gmail.com

 ## AI-based Suricata Workflow Automation with MITRE ATT&CK
 ## 1. Overview
 This code implements a system that automatically converts techniques from the MITRE ATT&CK framework into rules for the Suricata intrusion detection system (IDS).
 The system performs the following main functions: